uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/customer-journey.html.md

 41. The customer views final tax calculation results
 42. The customer reviews and confirms the calculation and declaration text
 43. The software receives confirmation and calls the [Submit a Self Assessment Final Declaration](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Final-Declaration/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D~1final-declaration/post) endpoint to confirm calculation
-44. HMRC receives the submission and marks the obligation as fulfilled
+44. HMRC receives the submission and marks the final declaration obligation as fulfilled
 45. The software displays the confirmation of the submission (HMRC does not do this)
 46. The customer views confirmation that the return has been submitted successfully to HMRC